ustc-ivclab/ustc-ivclab.github.io/_posts/people/student/2022-09-01-kang,-bowei.md

 - Interests: Badminton, calligraphy
 - Homepage: <https://space.bilibili.com/496508155>
 - Education experience:
-    - 2022.09 - present  &emsp;  M.S. candidate in University of Science and Technology of China
+  - 2022.09 - present     M.S. candidate in University of Science and Technology of China
-    - 2018.09 - 2022.06  &emsp;  B.E. in University of Science and Technology of China
+  - 2018.09 - 2022.06     B.E. in University of Science and Technology of China